TelegramSam/didcomm.org/CONVERSION_SUMMARY.md

 ## Conclusion

 The conversion from Gatsby to MkDocs Material has been largely successful, with all main requirements addressed.
-The site is now building and serving without critical errors.
+The site is now building and serving without critical errors, and the URI structure of protocols has been updated to match the original Gatsby version.
 However, there are some minor issues and potential improvements that should be tackled in future updates to ensure the best possible documentation quality and user experience.